Table of Contents

-The guitar is an ever-evolving instrument that changes each decade to meet the needs of musicians.
-Today, guitars come with many string configurations to allow for different playing styles and sounds.
-But there must be a standard number of strings on a guitar, right?
+The guitar is an ever-evolving instrument!
+It changes each decade to meet the needs of musicians.
+Today, guitars come with many string configurations.

 Six strings are the most common for electric and acoustic guitars.
-That’s because it allows for a good range of chords and melodies while being relatively easy to learn compared to any other variation.
+That’s because it allows for a good range of chords and melodies.
+All while being relatively easy to learn compared to any other variation.

-In this article, we will look at the standard six-string guitar, explore its beginnings and touch on some of the newest variations and designs available today with more strings.
+In this Killer Rig article, we will look at the standard six-string guitar.
+We will explore its beginnings and touch on some of the newest variations and designs.
+We will also look at those with many more strings.

 The first six-string guitar was likely made in the 16th century and was called a Spanish vihuela.
 It had 6 double, or paired strings and was tuned like a lute.
 The vihuela was used primarily in Spain and Italy.

-The modern 6-string acoustic guitar likely evolved from the Spanish vihuela and first appeared in the 18th century.
+The modern 6-string acoustic guitar likely evolved from the Spanish vihuela.
+And it first appeared in the 18th century.
 It quickly became popular with composers and performers who appreciated its versatility.

-The electric guitar was invented in the 1930s and quickly rose to popularity in the 1940s and 1950s with the advent of rock ‘n’ roll.
-It, too, had 6 strings and any models made through the decades have always been designed with this as the standard.
+The electric guitar was invented in the 1930s.
+It quickly rose to popularity in the 1940s and 1950s with the advent of rock ‘n’ roll.
+It, too, had 6 strings.
+And any models made through the decades have always been designed with this as the standard.

 The Standard Six-String Guitar

-You will find that acoustic and electric six-string guitars are the easiest to find, as they are the standard when it comes to all models.
-Other models have been made with more strings, but a beginner should always start with the 6-string.
+You will find that acoustic and electric six-strings are the easiest to find.
+They are the standard when it comes to all guitars.
+Other models have been made with more strings.
+But a beginner should always start with the 6-string.

 The six-string acoustic guitar is the most popular.
 It’s also the most versatile, as it can be used for a variety of genres, including country, folk, rock, and pop.

-The most common is the 12-string acoustic guitar, which has 6 pairs of strings.
+The most common is the 12-string acoustic guitar, which has 6 pairs.
 Each pair is placed close together and is picked or plucked as a single string would be.
 The sound produced is something like a chorus effect.

 A portion of the string pairs is tuned an octave apart.
 The others are tuned to be identical in pitch.
 This type of guitar is often used for folk and country music and is a brilliant sound.